NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 serve me was to get on my nerves.
 Waste my time.
 Sure, don't think I guess.
 That said, I do not reject the idea outright.
 I believe there is merit in AI-assisted code reviews or project planning.
 Not yet though, at least not until the hype bubble pops.
-Hope you enjoyed this writing.
+Hope you enjoyed this post.
 It was more emotional than the rest of my writing, and I'd like to hear your thoughts.
 If you think I've missed anything, I'm also open to further discussion.

 [One of them]: https://advancesinsimulation.biomedcentral.com/articles/10.1186/s41077-025-00350-6